TLeong2000/Recession_Timer/README.md

 Quandl and urlread2 are property of their respectful copyright owners.

+### Disclaimer
+None of the information within this program can legally constitute a recommendation to buy or sell any security, nor be a substitute for professional investment advice.
+Acting on this information on your own account(s) may result in loss.

 ## Installation
 Download the m file into a directory of your choice.
 If the directory isn't already on MATLAB's search path, then add the directory by going into file >> Set Path... within the home tab of MATLAB.